2026 Costs at a Glance

 Disclosure Information - Rankings and Awards

-Barron's Magazine - Top 100 Independent Wealth Advisors
+Barron's Magazine - Top 100 Independent Financial Advisors

 According to Barron’s: The rankings are based on data provided by individual advisors and their firms.
 Advisor data is confirmed via regulatory databases, cross‐checks with securities firms and conversations with individual advisors.
 The formula Barron’s uses to rank advisors is proprietary.
 It has three major components: assets managed, revenue produced and quality of practice.
 Investment returns are not a component of the rankings because an advisor’s returns are dictated largely by the risk tolerance of clients.
 The quality of practice component includes an evaluation of each advisor’s regulatory record.
 The data is based on one fiscal year (7/1/22 - 6/30/23) and appeared in Barron’s on 9/18/23.